The Role of the Butler County Appraiser

 Real property and personal property is appraised as of January 1 every year.
 Partially complete new construction is appraised based upon its percentage of completion as of January 1.
 Market value (what a willing buyer and willing seller would agree to) is the basis of value for most real property except agricultural land.
 Agricultural land is appraised on the basis of its productivity and a formula determined by Kansas Constitution, statutes, and state guidelines.
 Most personal property (except business, machinery equipment, RVs, etc.) is also appraised at market value.

-The review area includes the City of El Dorado, north of 6th Avenue, Rosalia, Leon, Latham and Beaumont.
-It also includes the surrounding rural area from NW 60th St. to SW 240th St. from SW Hopkins Switch Rd. to the Eastern county line, excluding that area located between NW Parallel St. and SW 120th St. from SW Hopkins Switch Rd. to SE Turkey Creek Rd.
+The review area includes all properties north of NE/NW 60th St., the area from Hopkins Switch Rd. to the western county boundary that is located between NW 60th St. and NW Parallel St., and properties in and surrounding El Dorado located south of 6th Ave. and north of SE 20th St. located between High St. and Stone Rd.
+The northern inspection areas include the towns of Cassoday, Elbing, Potwin, and Whitewater.
 Property inspections may occur outside of the designated area if an inspection is required due to a recent sale or building permit.

 The field staff can be identified with Butler County photo identification badges and will be driving vehicles that are marked with Butler County.
 Property owners with questions may contact the Butler County Appraiser’s Office at (316) 322-4220.